Canonical reduced expression for elements of affine Coxeter groups Part I -- Type $\tilde{A}_n$: First consequences

 \begin{theorem} Let

-be the canonical reduced expression of an element $w $ in $ W(\tilde A_{n-1} )$.
+be the canonical reduced expression of an element $w $ in $ W(\tilde A_{n-1} )$, where $x$ is the canonical reduced expression of an element in $W(A_{n-1})$.
 Substituting $ \sigma_{n} a_{n+1}\sigma_{n} $ for $a_n$ in this expression produces a reduced expression which can be transformed into the canonical reduced expression of $R_n(w)$, that has the following shape:

 where, letting

 we have:

 This implies hence replacing $a_n$ by $ \sigma_{n} a_{n+1}\sigma_{n} $ in a reduced expression for $w$ produces a reduced expression for $R_n(w)$ if and only if the expression for $w$ is affine length reduced. \end{theorem}